Quantum-Accelerators/quacc/docs/src/user/alt_workflows/parsl.md

 ## Visualization

-Parsl comes with a web dashboard utility to visualize executed workflows when using the `HighThroughputExecutor`.
+Parsl comes with a dashboard utility to visualize executed workflows when using the `HighThroughputExecutor`.
 Refer to the [Monitoring and Visualization](https://parsl.readthedocs.io/en/stable/userguide/monitoring.html#visualization) section of the Parsl documentation for details.

 ## Learn More